Faster Geometric Algorithms via Dynamic Determinant Computation: Implementation and Experimental Analysis

-A large class of algorithms that compute the exact volume of a polytope is based on triangulation methods~\cite{Büeler98exactvolume}.
-All the above packages compute the volume of the polytope, defined by the input points, as part of the convex hull computation.
-The volume computation takes place at the construction of the triangulation during a convex hull computation.
-The sum of the volumes of the cells of the triangulation equals the volume of the polytope.
-However, the volume of the cell is the absolute value of the orientation determinant of the points of the cell and these values are computed in the course of the convex hull computation.
-Thus, the computation of the volume consumes no extra time besides the convex hull computation time.
-Therefore, {\tt hdch} yields a competitive implementation for the exact computation of the volume of a polytope given by its vertices (Fig.~\ref{fig:ch}).
+Moreover, we quantify the improvements of hashed dynamic determinants scheme on {\tt Triangulation}.
+For input points from distribution (iii) with integer coefficients, when dimension ranges from $3$ to $8$, {\tt hdch\_q} is up to $1.7$ times faster than {\tt Triangulation} and {\tt hdch\_z} up to $3.5$ times faster (see Table~\ref{tbl:CHz}).
+Table~\ref{tbl:CHz} also quantifies the memory consumption needed to obtain these speed-ups.

+We emphasize the utilization of the hashed dynamic determinants scheme when working with {\it real data}.
+We carry out experiments using as input several resultant polytopes.
+These polytopes are fundamental in algebraic geometry~\cite{GKZ} and have been also studied from a computational point of view~\cite{EFKP12journal}.
+The list of their applications contains polynomial system solving and computer aided design~\cite{EFKP12journal}.
+A basic property of these polytopes is that their vertices have integral coefficients.
+The results in Table~\ref{tbl:res} show a speed-up of up to $3$ times using {\tt hdch\_z} with respect to {\tt Triangulation}.
+The last column shows the exact volume computed for these polytopes.

-Finally, we test the efficiency of hashed dynamic determinants scheme on the point location problem.
-Given a pointset, {\tt triangulation} constructs a data structure that can perform point locations of new points.
-In addition to that, {\tt hdch} constructs a hash table for faster orientation computations.
-We perform tests with {\tt triangulation} and {\tt hdch} using input points uniformly distributed on the surface of a ball (distribution (iii)) as a preprocessing to build the data structures.
+We test the efficiency of hashed dynamic determinants scheme on the {\it point location} problem in a triangulation.
+Given a pointset, {\tt Triangulation} constructs a triangulation of the convex hull of the pointset and a data structure that can perform point locations of new points.
+In addition to that, {\tt hdch} constructs the hash table with matrices and determinants used for faster orientation computations.
+We perform tests with {\tt Triangulation} and {\tt hdch} using input points uniformly distributed on the surface of a ball (distribution (iii)) as a preprocessing to build the data structures.
 Then, we perform point locations using points uniformly distributed inside a cube (distribution (i)).
-Experiments show that our method yields a speed-up in query time of a factor of $35$ and $78$ in dimension $8$ to $11$, respectively, using points with integer coefficients (scenario (d)) (see Table~\ref{tbl:loc}).
+Experiments show that our method yields a speed-up in query time by a factor of $35$ to $78$ when dimension ranges from $8$ to $11$ using points with integer coefficients (scenario~(d)) (see Table~\ref{tbl:loc}).